Introduction to Easy Website Setup

 4. Footer

-The internet and you [Easy Website Setup]
+The Internet and you [Easy Website Setup]

-The internet and you [Easy Website Setup]
+The Internet and you [Easy Website Setup]

 5. Collecting Emails

-1. Lead magnet
+1. A lead magnet

-3. Subscription page
+3. A subscription page

 Smiling man at computer desk [Easy Website Setup]